gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 Target platform should be reachable from the `JvmBinarySpec`.

+#### Implementation plan

+- Add `org.gradle.language.java.JavaPlatform` interface and default implementation.
-Update sample to include a Java version declaration.
+- Update samples to include a Java version declaration.

 #### Test cases